butaixianran/Stable-Diffusion-Webui-Prompt-Translator/README.md

 ![](img/deepl_appkey.jpg)

-If you are in China, just choose [Baidu](http://api.fanyi.baidu.com/).

 After you get your APP Key, fill it into this extension's tab page, then click save.

-Now, you have 2 ways to translate your prompt:

 ### Setup for Google translation API Key [check](https://cloud.google.com/translate/docs/setup?hl=en)
 **Note: Google API does not offer any free words per month, and setup is kind of complex for normal user.
 Only choose google when you can not use other service.**